koreader/android-luajit-launcher/README.md

 A wrapper script for building LuaJIT is provided.

-Have a look at the main.lua file in assets/.
-You should use this as a starting point for your own app.
+Have a look at KOReader's [llapp_main.lua](https://github.com/koreader/koreader/blob/master/platform/android/llapp_main.lua) file.
+You can use it as a starting point for your own app.

 The real starting point, called from JNI/C, is the run() function in android.lua.
 It sets up a few things, namely FFI definitions for the Android native API (since it uses that itself for a few things) and some wrapper functions for logging.
 Also, it registers the "android" module in package.loaded, so you can access it in your own code via require("android").
 It also registers a new package loader which can load Lua code from the activity's asset store, so you can use require() for Lua code stored there.